 One can achieve a high ratio of strength to weight in cellular materials and structures with structural hierarchy .
 Both honeycombs and foams can be provided with hierarchical structure and both give rise to much improved strength for given density.

 Strongly Cosserat elastic solids are a subject of current interest in our laboratory.
+Cosserat solids offer freedom not present in classically elastic solids.
+Stress concentration factors are reduced, and there is a pathway to greater toughness.

 References.
 Articles to download are available elsewhere on this site.